-Currently, OST has an open admissions policy.
+Currently, O’Reilly School of Technology has an open admissions policy.
 You may enroll in our courses at any time and you will begin your course as soon as your enrollment is complete.
 To enroll in our courses, you need to:

 - Complete an application and sign an enrollment agreement.

 - Have a high school diploma, GED or the ability to benefit from these courses.